Kabbalah: Descending spiritual worlds

 Hasidic thought extends the divine immanence of Kabbalah by holding that God is all that really exists, all else being completely undifferentiated from God's perspective.
 This view can be defined as acosmic monistic panentheism.
-According to this philosophy, God's existence is higher than anything that this world can express, yet he includes all things of this world within his divine reality in perfect unity, so that the creation effected no change in him at all.
-This paradox as seen from dual human and divine perspectives is dealt with at length in Chabad texts.
+According to this philosophy, God's existence is higher than anything this world can express, yet he includes all things in this world within his divine reality in perfect unity, so that creation effected no change in him at all.
+This paradox, as seen from dual human and divine perspectives, is dealt with at length in Chabad texts.